KOTOR-Community-Portal/mod-builds/content/k1/full.md

 **Installation Method:** Loose-File Mod

-**Known Bugs:** Sometimes it appears as if the damage for this mod does not apply properly; it appears to function sometimes and fail at others.
-This is a very complicated mod which makes it difficult to trace the problems, but having this fixed at least *some* of the time is better than not having it fixed at all.

 **Installation Instructions:** The two optional files included in this mod package are untested with the builds and, from a balance perspective, not recommended.

 ___